Is the population of interest different to that in registration randomised controlled trials?

 The change in a variety of endpoints of interest to patients and providers compared to the usual care provided in the population of patients identified as eligible for treatment by clinicians under the conditions for normal care in the healthcare system, subject to free and variable clinician and patient behaviour.

 |aThere are good reasons for the choice of population and definitions of inclusion and exclusion criteria in an RCT (following rules set by regulatory agencies): feasibility/time required to recruit and/or stratify, ethical considerations, patient willingness to enrol.|

 Why is the population of interest different?

-Patients engage with the clinician on treatment choice, and patient preference influences the treatments used.
+Patients engage with clinicians on treatment choice, and patient preference influences the treatments used.
 Selection criteria for clinical trials may mean that certain patient populations are excluded.
 Patient adherence to a new treatment may be different in real-world practice compared to clinical trials, requiring adjustment to the relative effectiveness assessment.

-Healthcare systems set priorities and write clinical guidelines, for example based on health technology assessments (HTA) and expert opinion.
+Healthcare systems set priorities and develop clinical guidelines, for example based on health technology assessments (HTA) and expert opinion.
 There may be specific restrictions placed on patient eligibility for medicines, and reimbursement may only be available for sub-groups of patients with conditions that have a license to receive the medicine due to considerations of value or budget impact.

 Potential assessment issues and related planning questions